 The net-zero transition will accelerate this year and for the decades to come.
-Over 130 countries have already set a target of reducing greenhouse gas emissions to net zero by 2050.
-However, after the COP26, it is unlikely that current pledges will limit climate change under the 1,5°C scenario to avoid its worst impacts.
+Over 130 countries have already set a target of reducing greenhouse gas emissions to net-zero by 2050.
+However, after numerous international summits like COP, it is unlikely that current pledges will limit climate change under the 1.5°C scenario to avoid its worst impacts.
 Global GHG emissions must be halved by 45% from 2010 levels by 2030 (with methane needing to be reduced by a third).

 What are net-zero emissions?